Detection of avoided crossings by fidelity: Application to complex systems

+A highly dense spectrum with many and possibly overlapping ACs is encountered in quantum chaotic systems as described by Random Matrix Theory (RMT)~\cite{Haake}.
+A prime example having such a dense complex spectrum is the combination of two random matrices drawn from the Gaussian orthogonal ensemble~(GOE)~\cite{Haake}

 The distribution of minimal distances $c$ at the ACs (normalized to unit mean) is then given by a Gaussian distribution $P(c) = (2/\pi) \exp{[-c^2/\pi]}$~\cite{Kus}.
-Using our fidelity measure, we can directly detect the avoided crossings in this system and estimate also their widths.
+Using our fidelity measure, we can directly detect the ACs in this system (by a numerical search for maxima of the $S$-function) and estimate also their widths.
 In the vicinity of a local maximum, the $S$-function has a Lorentzian shape as in Eq.~(\ref{eq:S2x2}) even in very dense quantum chaotic spectra.
-Under this assumption, we can thus extract the width of the AC as $c = 2g=\sqrt{2 S_{\text{max}}}$, c.f.
+Under this assumption, we can thus extract the width of the AC as $c = 2g=1/\sqrt{2 S_{\text{max}}}$, c.f.
 Eq.~(\ref{eq:S2x2}), from the local maximum $S_{\text{max}}$.
 Averaging over many ACs, the fidelity allows the verification of the RMT prediction with high accuracy.
-This is demonstrated in Fig.~\ref{fig:example} for large random matrices. \\
+This is demonstrated in Fig.~\ref{fig:example} for large random matrices.